AgnerPiton/Portfolio/README.md

 Speech_recognition - Goal of correctly identifying sounds of words.

-Sleep stage classification - Goal of identifying which of the 5 sleep stages the participant was provided his brain wave signals.
+Sleep stage classification - Goal of identifying which of the 5 sleep stages the participant was by using his/her brain wave signals.

 This portfolio is under development.